bruvellu/cephalic-furrow/3-text/README.md

 ## Notes

+**2021-05-07**

+- Adds placeholder paragraph for tissue flow analysis in cephalic furrow mutants.

+- Merges the analysis of mitotic domains in the ectopic folding section.

+- Removes wild type cauterizations from results and moved to the supplement for now.
+The observations are still crude and would add another level of complexity to the paper.
+They can fit a broader paper about the interactions of the cephalic furrow with other gastrulation movements.

+- Revises the discussion section removing older paragraphs.
+Still requires some proper writing with references.

 **2021-05-06**

 - Updates the figure for mutant cauterizations.
 Removed placeholder for model, re-ordered panels, and replaced MZ2 panels.